tchikl-h/expenses/test_lucca/README.md

 # TestLucca

+## Bonus

+- Accessibility (everything is reachable only with keyboard, aria-label added on elements)
+- Responsive (mobile format)
+- Git-cz (unified commit names)
+- Husky (pre-commit hooks)
+- Dotenv (environment variables in a specific file)
+- Skeleton for expense-list

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding